MadBomber/ai_client/README.md

 1. **OmniAI::Ollama^** which wraps the OmniAI::OpenAI class
 2. **OmniAI::LocalAI** which also wraps the OmniAI::OpenAI class
 3. **OmniAI::OpenRouter**  TODO: Still under development

+## OmniAI and OpenRouter

+OmniAI is a Ruby gem that supports specific providers directly using a common-ish API.
+You incur costs directly from those providers for which you have individual API keys (aka access tokens.)
+OpenRouter, on the other hand, is a web service that also establishes a common API for many providers and models; however, OpenRouter adds a small fee on top of the fee charged by those providers.
+You trade off cost for flexibility.
+With OpenRouter you only need one API key (OPEN_ROUTER_API_KEY) to access all of its supported services.

+The advantage of AiClient is that you have the added flexibility to choose on a client by client bases where you want your model to be processed.
+You get free local processing through Ollama and LocalAI.
+You get less costly direct access to some providers via OmniAI.
+You get slightly more costly wide-spread access via OpenRouter

 ## Contributing